 Judges: No Way; You Knew What Was Going On And Even Had Testimonials Before There Were Customers.

 The judges didn’t agree.
 They reasoned that Kimoto helped establish his wife’s business, which was link enough.
 The panel also pointed out that he helped “structure the deceptive offers” and was aware of the contents of the company’s marketing materials, thereby making him liable — even though he may not have been “hands on” during the period in question.
 The bench specifically pointed out Kimoto’s egregious use of testimonials before the “products” had even launched.

 Marketer: Before I launched the scheme I ran it by a lawyer who said it was legal.
 It’s not my fault.

 Kimoto also tried to use the “advice of counsel” defense, which is, essentially: “my lawyer said what I was doing was legal; so, it’s not my fault.”

-Judges shot down the “advice of counsel” defense because it doesn’t apply in cases where the issue at hand is individual knowledge as it relates to liability.
+Judges shot down the “advice of counsel” defense because it doesn’t apply in cases where liability is linked to individual knowledge of a situation.

-Marketer: All The Complaints Started Pouring In After I Had Recused Myself From The Company
+Marketer: All The Complaints Poured In After I Had Recused Myself From The Company

-In an argument very similar to his first, Kimoto tried to convince the panel of judges that he couldn’t have been involved in any scamming because the chargeback complaints came flooding in after his criminal trial commenced.
-In other words, “I had no idea I had done anything wrong, I was gone went to hell.”
+In an argument very similar to his first, Kimoto tried to convince the panel of judges that he couldn’t have been involved in any scamming because the charge back complaints came flooding in after his criminal trial commenced.
+In other words, “I had no idea I had done anything wrong; I was gone when it all went to hell.”
 (Call it “the Jeff Skilling Enron” defense).

 Judges: “Sorry, Mr. Frequent FTC Violator, No Go.”